kemanedonfack/Deploying-WordPress-on-a-2-Tier-AWS-Architecture-with-Terraform/README.md

 ## What is Terraform?

 [**Terraform**](https://www.terraform.io/) is an open-source tool developed by [**HashiCorp**](https://www.hashicorp.com/) that allows for the automated management of IT infrastructure.
 It uses a declarative approach to create, modify, and delete cloud resources.
 With **Terraform**, you can describe your infrastructure in configuration files, making it easier to manage as code.
 The tool is compatible with multiple cloud providers, enabling you to provision resources on different platforms.
 Terraform provides a powerful and flexible solution for automating the deployment and management of your cloud infrastructure.

+### Advantages of Terraform
+- **Infrastructure Automation**: Terraform allows for the automation of provisioning and managing your cloud infrastructure.
+You can describe your infrastructure using configuration files, making it easy to deploy and update your resources.
+- **Multi-Cloud and Multi-Provider**: Terraform supports multiple public cloud providers such as AWS, Azure, GCP, as well as private cloud providers.
+You can use the same Terraform configuration files to provision resources on different platforms.
+- **Modularity**: Terraform allows you to define infrastructure as reusable modules.
+These modules can encapsulate specific configurations and be used to create complex and scalable infrastructures.
+This also facilitates sharing and reusing best practices within your organization.
+- **Dependency Management**: Terraform automatically manages dependencies between different resources in your infrastructure.
+It identifies dependencies and updates them consistently during changes.
+This simplifies the management of complex infrastructures with many interconnected components.